 At NYC Compost Project food scrap drop-off sites, New York City residents can bring their food scraps to be composted.

 What do I bring?

 Every public FSDO varies slightly in what material they accept for composting.
 At the drop-off site, empty your food scraps into the bin.
 Paper bags and soiled newspaper can also go into the bin.
 Plastic bags can be used but must be disposed of in a separate trash receptacle to be sent to a landfill, so please use them only if needed!

 What can I compost?

-fruit & vegetable scraps, non-greasy food scraps (rice, pasta, bread, grains, cereal), coffee grounds & filters, tea bags, egg shells & nut shells, stale beans, flours, spices, cut flowers & houseplants, potting soil.
+Fruit and vegetable scraps, non-greasy food scraps (rice, pasta, bread, grains, cereal), coffee grounds & filters, tea bags, egg shells & nut shells, stale beans, flours, spices, cut flowers & houseplants, potting soil

 How do I store my food scraps before bringing them to you?

 We recommend that you collect your food scraps in reusable containers, paper bags, or plastic bags.
 To reduce odors and fruit flies, store items in the freezer or refrigerator.
 A layer of shredded newspaper at the bottom of your storage container also helps absorb any excess moisture.

 I’m a business.
 Can I bring you our food scraps?

 We accept food waste from households only.
 No businesses or other commercial generators may drop off.
 Contact a commercial waste hauler to learn about your options.